MultiX-Amsterdam/data-science-book-uva-2023/docs/home.md

 - Refer to the [course syllabus](syllabus) for details.
 - Refer to [datanose](https://datanose.nl/) for the time table and classroom location.
 - Refer to [Canvas](https://canvas.uva.nl/) for announcements, the link to live lectures, and other members' emails in the teaching team.
-- `Bring your laptop to the lectures that have the tutorials.`

 All the course content on this website is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).